Skip to main content

 What is the Veterans Pension program?

-The Veterans Pension program provides monthly payments to low-income veterans to help cover care expenses.
-In 2025, the highest yearly pension rates are $28,300 for individuals and $33,548 for those with one dependent.
+The Veterans Pension program provides monthly payments to qualifying low-income Veterans to help cover care expenses.
+Maximum pension rates can change annually, so families should confirm current rates directly with VA.

 How does the Cost-of-Living Adjustment (COLA) affect the Veterans Pension?